Walong landscape Walong War Memorial

 Dong sunriseIndia's first light

-The Dong sunrise experience begins the night before: the 3 a.m. alarm, the crossing of the suspension bridge over the Lohit in darkness, the climb to the viewpoint, and then the wait — cold, quiet, with pine trees silhouetted against a sky that changes colour with a slowness that feels earned.
+The Dong sunrise experience begins the night before: the 3 a.m. alarm, the crossing of the suspension bridge over the Lohit in darkness, the climb to the viewpoint and then the wait — cold, quiet, with pine trees silhouetted against a sky that changes colour with a slowness that feels earned.
 When the light arrives, it arrives on a Meyor village first, then spreads west across the entire subcontinent.
 Travellers who expected a scenic photo opportunity describe instead a feeling of geographic weight: being at the actual edge of a country, watching daylight begin.

 Dong VillageFirst SunriseMeyor Community

-Community in the Walong-Kibitho region
+Community in the Walong-Kibithu region

-The Tawang–Walong ride63rd Walong Day motorcycle expedition
+The Anini–Walong ride62nd Walong Day motorcycle expedition

-Walong DayMotorcycle ExpeditionTawang–Walong
+Walong DayMotorcycle ExpeditionAnini–Walong

 Visited Walong?
-Share your journey.
+Share Your Journey.

 Whether you came for the sunrise, the memorial, or the road itself — your account helps others prepare for a place that does not explain itself in advance.